nextflow-io/nextflow/docs/index.md

 ## Contributing

 Contributions are more than welcome.
-See the {ref}`Contributing <contributing-page>` page for details.
+See the [Contributing ](contributing-page) page for details.

 ## License